-DSE ASSURANCES

-Chanda Hermanson acting on behalf of the DSE Department of Public Health and Human Services located at:
+Chanda Hermanson, acting on behalf of the DSE Disability Employment and Transitions Division, Montana Department of Public Health and Human Services located at P.O.
+Box 4210, 111North Jackson Street, Suite 4C, Helena, MT, 59601-4168, Ph: (406) 444-2590, email: Chanda.Hermanson@mt.gov 45CFR 1329.11 assures that:

-Street: 111 North Last Chance Gulch, Suite 4C

-City: Helena

-State: MT

-Zip Code: 59601

-The DSE acknowledges its role on behalf of the State, as the fiscal intermediary to receive, account for, and disburse funds received by the State to support Independent Living Services in the State based on the plan;
+- 7.1.
+The DSE acknowledges its role on behalf of the State, as the fiscal intermediary to receive, account for, and disburse funds received by the State to support Independent Living Services in the state based on the plan;

+- 7.2.
 The DSE will assure that the agency keeps appropriate records, in accordance with federal and state law, and provides access to records by the federal funding agency upon request;

+- 7.3.
 The DSE will not retain more than 5 percent of the funds received by the State for any fiscal year under Part B for administrative expenses;

-The DSE assures that the SILC is established as an autonomous entity within the State as required in 45 CFR 1329.14;
+- 7.4.
+The DSE assures that the SILC is established as an autonomous entity within the state as required in 45 CFR 1329.14;

+- 7.5.
 The DSE will not interfere with the business or operations of the SILC that include but are not limited to:

-- 1. Expenditure of federal funds - 2.
-Meeting schedules and agendas
+- 1. Expenditure of federal funds

+- 2. Meeting schedules and agendas

 - 3. SILC board business

 - 4. Voting actions of the SILC board

 - 5. Personnel actions

 - 6. Allowable travel

 - 7. Trainings

+- 7.6.
 The DSE will abide by SILC determination of whether the SILC wants to utilize DSE staff:

-If the SILC informs the DSE that the SILC wants to utilize DSE staff, the DSE assures that management of such staff with regard to activities and functions performed for the SILC is the sole responsibility of the SILC in accordance with Sec.
+- 1. If the SILC informs the DSE that the SILC wants to utilize DSE staff, the DSE assures that management of such staff with regard to activities and functions performed for the SILC is the sole responsibility of the SILC in accordance with Sec.
 705(e)(3) of the Act (Sec.
-705(e)(3), 29 U.S.C.796d(e)(3)).

-The DSE will fully cooperate with the SILC in the nomination and appointment process for the SILC in the State;

-The DSE shall make timely and prompt payments to Part B funded SILCs and CILs:

-- 1. When the reimbursement method is used, the DSE must make a payment within 30 calendar days after receipt of the billing, unless the agency or pass-through entity reasonably believes the request to be improper; - 2.
+705(e)(3), 29 U.S.C.796d(e)(3)). - 7.7.
+The DSE will fully cooperate with the SILC in the nomination and appointment process for the SILC in the state; - 7.8.
+The DSE shall make timely and prompt payments to Part B funded SILCs and CILs: - 1.
+When the reimbursement method is used, the DSE must make a payment within 30 calendar days after receipt of the billing, unless the agency or pass-through entity reasonably believes the request to be improper; - 2.
 When necessary, the DSE will advance payments to Part B funded SILCs and CILs to cover its estimated disbursement needs for an initial period generally geared to the mutually agreed upon disbursing cycle; and - 3.
 The DSE will accept requests for advance payments and reimbursements at least monthly when electronic fund transfers are not used, and as often as necessary when electronic fund transfers are used, in accordance with the provisions of the Electronic Fund Transfer Act (15 U.S.C.
 1693-1693r).